WGLab/dragonstar2019/test_annovar/README.md

 5. Examine the results in the output `mp2.hg19_multianno.txt` file.

 6. Once we finish the phenolyzer exercise, we will analyze a real exome sequencing data in the anemia.vcf file.
 This is generated on a patient diagnosed with hemolytic anemia.
+See the `test_exome` for more details on the exercise.